$\mathrm{G}$-theory of $\mathbb{F}_1$-algebras I: the equivariant Nishida problem: Introduction

 \begin{rem} Our result above concerning the pre-$\lambda$-ring structure on the Burnside ring via combinatorial Grayson operations might look promising at first sight, but actually it is deficient.
 While the author believes that these operations on $\G$-theory are inherently interesting, a closer inspection will reveal that they will not produce the desired pre-$\lambda$-ring structure on $\oplus_n\G_{2n}(G_+)$.
 Indeed, the combinatorial Grayson operations are maps $\omega^k:\G_n(G_+)\map\G_n(G_+)$.
-One can now readily verify that $\omega^k(x+y) = \sum_{i=0}^k \omega^i(x)\omega^{k-i}(x)$ (one of the requirements in a pre-$\lambda$-ring structure), will not be satisfied purely from degree considerations by setting, e.g., $x=y$ a homogeneous element in $\oplus_{n\geqslant 1}\G_{2n}(G_+)$ (unless the product structure is degenerate).
-However, a variant of the total Segal operation \cite{SegalOp,WalOp}, which can also be constructed on the $\G$-theory of $G_+$ thanks to \cite{GunSch}, has a fair chance to work.
-It is also plausible that the answer to our question lies in \cite{BerRog}. \end{rem}
+One can now readily verify that a key requirement $\omega^k(x+y) = \sum_{i=0}^k \omega^i(x)\omega^{k-i}(x)$ for a pre-$\lambda$-ring structure, will not be satisfied purely from degree considerations by setting, e.g., $x=y$ a homogeneous element in $\oplus_{n\geqslant 1}\G_{2n}(G_+)$ (unless the product structure is degenerate).
+However, a variant of the total Segal operation \cite{SegalOp,WalOp}, which can also be constructed on the $\G$-theory of $G_+$ thanks to \cite{GunSch}, is likely to yield better results.
+It is also plausible that the results in \cite{BerRog} are relevant; unfortunately the author is unable to answer the question \ref{EqNish} satisfactorily and it would be nice if someone else could step into the breach. \end{rem}

+\begin{rem} We also propose another possible application of our conjectural formalism.
+Natural operations in one theory can produce operations in another theory via natural transformations.
+Here is an interesting scenario where this idea could be used profitably (the vertical maps are natural transformations):